git-hulk/rdbtools/README.md

 =========

 > Notice: This tools was tested on 2.2 , 2.4 , 2.6, 2.8
+> bugs in other versions? open issues, I will fix it, thanks~

 #### 1. what about this tool to do?